lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-03-14-revisiting_demillo.md

 ---
 In 1979, a paper appeared that challenged the emerging field of program verification:
-"[Social Processes and Proofs of Theorems and Programs](https://doi.org/10.1145/359104.359106)", by Richard De Millo, Richard Lipton and Alan Perlis (simply *the authors*, below).
+"[Social Processes and Proofs of Theorems and Programs](https://doi.org/10.1145/359104.359106)", by Richard DeMillo, Richard Lipton and Alan Perlis (simply *the authors*, below).
 They pointed out that proofs in mathematics bore no resemblance to the formalisms being developed to verify computer programs.
 A mathematical proof, they argued, was an argument intended to persuade other mathematicians.